Your Rights and Safety Matter

 - File a response form (CH-120 in California)

-You have a right to defend yourself, and if the judge finds no credible evidence, the request can be denied.
+Remember, you have every right to defend yourself.
+Should the judge find insufficient evidence, the restraining order can be denied.

 How Can We Help?